TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 <br />

-While enumerating the system, we find an uncommon folder in the root of the system, `SQL2019`:
+While enumerating the system, we find an unusual folder in the system root, `SQL2019`:

 <br />